-Every object that is visible in a scene is sent by Unity to the GPU to be drawn, using the select graphics API for the current platform.
-This can be expensive if you have a lot of objects in your scenes, as in that case the requests made to the GPU will be very high.
+Every object visible in a scene is sent by Unity to the GPU to be drawn, using the select graphics API for the current platform.
+Drawing objects can be expensive if you have a lot of them in your scenes.
+In that case, the requests made to the GPU will be very high.
 These are usually called draw calls.

-Static batching is the recommended batching technique for objects that do not move and it render batched objects very fast.
-It has a trade off regarding memory, as the meshes need to be combined into a single larger mesh, which is made of the union of all the smaller individual meshes in the scene that are marked as static and meet the criteria to be batched together.
-To do static batching, you need your objects to be static, thus mark them as static in the inspector.
+Static batching is the recommended technique for objects that do not move since it can quickly render them.
+This method has a memory trade-off, as the batched meshes are combined into a single larger mesh.
+The resulting mesh is the union of all the smaller individual static meshes in the scene that meet the criteria to be batched together.

-Dynamic batching on the other hand, tries to optimize the way non-static objects are rendered, by this transforming their vertices on the CPU, grouping many similar vertices together, and drawing them all in one go.
+On the other hand, Dynamic batching tries to optimize how non-static objects are rendered by transforming their vertices on the CPU, grouping many similar vertices together, and drawing them all in one go.
 It's limited to small meshes, as batching larger meshes dynamically is more expensive than not batching them.